Bio 2010 - Microbiology » Summer 2022 » Lecture Exam 3

 Which of the following statements is an accurate description of what happens in electron transport?

-A. NADH and FADH are reduced.
+A. NADH and FADH are oxidized.

 C. The final electron acceptor is oxidized.